 The pupils are the black hole in the centre of the eye, which dilate (widen) and constrict (narrow) to control the amount of light that hits the retina at the back of the eye.
 A study published by Science Advances explains why pupil shapes can range in shape from vertical, horizontal and circular and their ecological niche.
-The study looked at 214 species of land animal and three pupil shapes; vertical, horizontal and round.
+The study looked at 214 species of land animals and three pupil shapes; vertical, horizontal and round.

 Why do cats have elliptical pupils?